How a Performance-Based Marketing Agency Drives Results

 Using a PBM model requires advertisers to focus on the most important key metrics they want to reach – the service provider is paid based on these results.

-According to our CMO, Mario Schulzke, this model drives advertisers to be more data-focused and should help align the campaign's goals and the service provider's incentive.
+According to our COO, Mario Schulzke, this model drives advertisers to be more data-focused and should help align the campaign's goals and the service provider's incentives.
+When your partner only gets paid for results, they're incentivized to obsess over the same metrics you care about.
+The alignment happens by design.

 Increased Transparency